JimTheMan/lando/README.md

 ## 🚧 maintenance mode ahead 🚧

-As of [this announcement](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) AWS not officialy supports Rust through [this](https://github.com/awslabs/aws-lambda-rust-runtime) project.
+As of [this announcement](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) AWS now officialy supports Rust through [this](https://github.com/awslabs/aws-lambda-rust-runtime) project.
 As mentioned below this projects goal was to work with and not against the strong lambda ecosystem.
 As a result I'm merging efforts with the official [AWS Rust lambda project](https://github.com/awslabs/aws-lambda-rust-runtime).
 Thank you for your interest and support with lando!
 We've still got a great road ahead.